 - Established new volunteer partnership with Transgender Action Group (TAG), providing safer sex supplies to street based sex workers in Old Goucher/lower Charles Village.

-- BSHRC became the first non-governmental organization in Maryland to provide overdose education and naloxone distribution (OEND) trainings to third parties.
+- BHRC became the first non-governmental organization in Maryland to provide overdose education and naloxone distribution (OEND) trainings to third parties.

 - OEND program held 16 overdose response trainings and distributed over 250 naloxone kits to community bystanders.

-- Four overdose reversals reported using BSHRC-provided naloxone, and was featured on Washington D.C.’s NBC4.
+- Four overdose reversals reported using BHRC-provided naloxone, and was featured on Washington D.C.’s NBC4.

 - First crowdfunding campaign on Indiegogo raised over $6000 to help provide more harm reduction education, trainings, and naloxone kits to the Baltimore community.

-- BSHRC led local organizing efforts for 2014 National Harm Reduction Conference in Baltimore, culminating in the highest-ever participation from a local host city.
+- BHRC led local organizing efforts for 2014 National Harm Reduction Conference in Baltimore, culminating in the highest-ever participation from a local host city.

-- BSHRC Policy Committee drafted an expanded Syringe Exchange Access bill, introduced in Annapolis.
+- BHRC Policy Committee drafted an expanded Syringe Exchange Access bill, introduced in Annapolis.

 - Hired new Executive Director, Mark Sine.